software-mansion/react-native-screens/guides/CONTRIBUTING.md

 ### Fabric

-When using fabric on iOS codegen is run while doing `pod install`, on android when running Fabric Example in Android Studio.
+When using fabric on iOS codegen is run while doing `pod install`, on Android when running Fabric Example in Android Studio.
 Alternative approach for Android is to go into `./FabricExample/android` folder and run `./gradlew generateCodegenArtifactsFromSchema`.
 Next you need to copy changed files from `/android/build/generated/source/codegen/java/com/facebook/react/viewmanagers/` to `android/src/paper/java/com/facebook/react/viewmanagers/`, so the interfaces are in sync.

 ### Preparing Pull Request